Coming of Age in Samoa: Reception

 On publication, the book generated a great deal of coverage both in the academic world and in the popular press.
 Mead's publisher (William Morrow) had lined up many endorsements from well known academics such as anthropologist Bronislaw Malinowski and psychologist John Watson.
 Their praise was a major public relations coup for Morrow and drew popular attention to the book.
 Academic interest was soon followed by sensational headlines such as "Samoa is the Place for Women" and that Samoa is "Where Neuroses Cease".

 Impact on anthropology

 For most anthropologists before Mead, detailed immersive fieldwork was not a common practice.
 Although subsequent reviews of her work have revealed faults by the standards of modern anthropology, at the time the book was published the idea of living with native people was fairly ground breaking.
 The use of cross-cultural comparison to highlight issues within Western society was highly influential and contributed greatly to the heightened awareness of anthropology and ethnographic study in the United States.
 It established Mead as a substantial figure in American anthropology, a position she would maintain for the next fifty years.

+Many field and comparative studies by anthropologists since Coming of Age in Samoa have found that adolescence is not experienced in the same way in all societies.
+Systematic cross-cultural study of adolescence by Schlegel and Barry, for example, concluded that adolescents experience harmonious relations with their families in most non-industrialized societies around the world.
+They find that, when family members need each other throughout their lives, independence, as expressed in adolescent rebelliousness, is minimal and counterproductive.
+Adolescents are likely to be rebellious only in industrialized societies practicing neolocal residence patterns (in which young adults must move their residence away from their parents).
+Neolocal residence patterns result from young adults living in industrial societies who move to take new jobs or in similar geographically mobile populations.
+Thus, Mead's analysis of adolescent conflict is upheld in the comparative literature on societies worldwide.